Lacy Crochet Fingerless Gloves Made With V Stitch in Brick Repeat

 Other: Tapestry needle for weaving in ends

-Before finishing, each gloves is a square with an edging added.
+Before finishing, each glove is a rectangle with an edging added.
 Then you sew the side seams to create fingerless gloves.

-For you, the goal is to create a similar square (or perhaps a slight rectangle) that will fit your hand comfortably.
+If you want to crochet a pair of these fingerless gloves for yourself or a friend, your goal is to create a similar rectangle that will fit your hand (or your friend’s) comfortably.
 If you crochet your gloves out of wool, as I did, you’ll want to make the gloves slightly smaller than your actual hand measurement, because wool stretches.

 For example, my hand measures about 7 inches around, and my sample gloves measured about 6.5 inches square before finishing.